October is Breast Cancer Awareness Month.

 Faced with a process as delicate as this operation, one of the simplest but most effective ways for the patient to understand what they are dealing with is through 3D animation video.

 These types of processes generate fear in the patient because they cause significant disfigurement.
 By showing him the process, where the surgeon will collect fat from a part of the patient’s body to restore the shape of the deformed breast and inject it, this fear can be minimized.

-In this way, as in the previous video, the patient will be able to see the processes to treat cancer, also the different types of medications.
+In this way, as in the previous video, the patient will be able to see the processes of treating cancer, as well as the different types of medications.

 How can 3DforScience help you to visualize complex processes?

-3DforScience is a scientific communication company specialized in visual content for the life science sector.
-We are a passionate creative team of scientists, marketers, artists and animators with a shared aim: to help you improve your scientific communication with innovative and unique creative solutions.
+3DforScience is a scientific communication company specializing in visual content for the life science sector.
+We are a passionate creative team of scientists, marketers, artists, and animators with a shared aim: to help you improve your scientific communication with innovative and unique creative solutions.

 Would you like to bring your scientific messaging to life?
 Contact us.
 We would be pleased to provide you with a unique creation.